 Some of Lamb’s most recently sponsored bills include...

 - H.R.
-2385: To permit the Secretary of Veterans Affairs to establish a grant program to ...
+5698: To direct the Administrator of the Environmental Agency to establish a program to …

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.